OWASP/www-project-nightingale/README.md

 - mobsf
 - adb
 - apktool
+- jadx
 ### OS Selection
 - Debian : Latest

+## Under Development, stay tuned !! ;-)
+- Add more tools regarding web VAPT and Mobile VAPT
+- Add more tools related to team teaming
+- Shift the complete architecture to Multi-stage build concpet in docker to reduce the time of build and size of the image.

 <!--Lisence-->
 ## Licensing
 This program is free software.
 Everyone is permitted to copy and distribute verbatim copies